Key takeaways:

 Key cards and key fobs are two similar types of access credentials.
 Users hold their card or fob up to a reader to enter a room or building.

-Most key card and fob systems operate with radio frequency identification (RFID) technology.
-RFID access control systems check credentials by reading information stored in RFID tags, which are built into the credential.
+Most key card and fob systems use radio frequency identification (RFID) technology.
+RFID access control systems check credentials by reading information stored in RFID tags built into the credential.

 In many cases, key cards and fobs are considered a touchless access system.
 However, that isn’t always the case since some require you to touch the credential to the reader or swipe.
-No matter how the credential is accepted, this type of system is suitable for all types of entryways, areas, and access points.
+No matter how the credential is accepted, this system suits all types of entryways, areas, and access points.

 2. Keypad

-A keypad is a keyless door access system that requires users to enter a numeric PIN code to gain access.
-Some keypads may even accept other credentials, too, like a mobile app or the aforementioned key cards and fobs.
+A keypad access system requires users to enter a numeric PIN code to gain access.
+Some keypads may even accept other credentials, like a mobile app or key cards and fobs.
 In fact, ButterflyMX’s keypads and readers accept multiple credentials to meet your access preferences.

 3. Mobile access